A Doubled Adjacency Spectral Embedding Approach to Graph Clustering

 We use the Normalised Mutual Information (NMI) \parencite{strehl2002cluster} to assess clustering performance.
 NMI measures the common indices between two cluster labellings.
 It ranges between $0$ and $1$, where $0$ indicates no mutual information and $1$ indicates identical labels.
-For each simulation setting, we obtain the average NMI and its corresponding standard deviation over $50$ iterations.
-For computational efficiency comparison, we also record the average runtime across the same $50$ iterations.
+For each simulation setting, we obtain the average NMI and its corresponding standard deviation over $n_{rep}=50$ simulated graphs using $k$-means.
+All simulations were implemented using \texttt{Python} version 3.9.7 \parencite{python397}, using packages \texttt{Numpy} \parencite{harris2020array}, \texttt{Networkx} \parencite{hagberg2008networkx}, \texttt{Scikit-learn} \parencite{pedregosa2011scikit} and \texttt{SciPy} \parencite{2020SciPy-NMeth}.
+For the second (respectively third) step of Algorithm \ref{alg:ASE} (respectively Algorithm \ref{alg:DASE}), we need to compute the $d$ largest singular values and their corresponding singular vectors.
+However, for large networks, calculating all $N$ singular values and vectors is computationally expensive; for computational efficiency and consistency across clustering methods, we directly compute only the $d$ largest singular values and vectors using \texttt{svds} from the \texttt{scipy.sparse.linalg} package \parencite{2020SciPy-NMeth}.
+Similarly, for the benchmark spectral clustering algorithm, only the first $d$ eigenvalues and eigenvectors are computed.